 (Teucrium candense var. canadense)

 Teucrium canadense L. is the accepted scientific name for this species of Teucrium.
 The genus and species were named and described as such by Carl von Linnaeus in the second volume of the first edition of Species Plantarum in 1753.

 Accepted infraspecific names (4): Teucrium canadense var. canadense, Teucrium canadense var. hypoleucum Griseb., Teucrium canadense var. occidentale (A.Gray) E.M.McClint. & Epling, Teucrium canadense var. virginicum (L.) Eaton.
 When infraspecific taxon are named, an autonym (“type-specimen”) is automatically generated whose description is closest to the (original) species.
 All have their own list of synonyms.
 It is highly likely the species here on the farm is Teucrium canadense var canadense.

 As of 12-1-21 when this page was last updated, Plants of the World Online by Kew lists 287 species in the Teucrium genus.
-It is a member of the plant family Lamiaceae with 236 genera.
+It is a member of the plant family Lamiaceae with 233 genera.
 Those numbers could change as updates are made by POWO.

 The above distribution map for Teucrium canadense is from the USDA Plants Database.
 Areas in green show where the species is native and includes all 4 varieties.
 To find maps for all the varieties click HERE even though the maps may not jive with other websites.
 The map on Plants of the World Online doesn’t show as wide a range and needs to be updated but includes northern Mexico and Cuba.
 POWO normally gets their maps from Flora of North America but that site doesn’t include the plant family Lamiaceae yet.
-The editor of Kew said they will be updating with maps from the USDA later in 2021 for families not included on FNA.
-The USDA Plants Database has updated their website and changed their URL which doesn’t work sometimes due to a server issue.
-I emailed USDA and they said they are “working on it”.
+POWO will update their map for this species when FNA is finished with the family.
+No map is perfect and most are from old data, but they do give a general idea.

 The map on iNaturalist shows where members have made observations.
 Anyone can join and it is a great website to confirm and share your observations.
 The maps on iNaturalist are continually updated as members post new observations.